Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Trademarks must be capable of graphic representation and include a device, name, signature, word, letter, numeral, shape, configuration, pattern, ornamentation, colour or container for products or any combination of the aforementioned.
 Colours, three-dimensional shapes and configurations, sounds and motions are registrable, provided that they are distinctive and capable of graphic representation.
 As there are practical and inherent hurdles to registering scent and taste marks, such as graphic representation, the marks resulting from the nature of the products and that the consumer generally does not perceive them as trademarks, they are unlikely to qualify for registration.

 Service marks may be registered and include the sale or offering for sale of products in the retail or wholesale trades.

 Can a mark acquire distinctiveness through use?

 Yes.
 In order to acquire distinctiveness, a mark must have been used as a trademark and not as a generic name for the products or services.
 Where a mark is highly descriptive or laudatory, no amount of prior use will render it distinctive.
 Evidence of use in South Africa, normally submitted on affidavit, must be shown when establishing acquired distinctiveness and any evidence submitted, must originate from before the date of filing the application.
+Use must be proven for at least five years prior to the date of filing the application and must, among other things, contain reference to turn-over figures and advertisement costs for such period.
 Foreign use and registration is of little value.

 On what grounds will a mark be refused registration (ie, absolute and relative grounds)?